-At Horbury Primary Academy, we have developed POLO documents for each subject area that illustrate the progress and skills that our children will acquire during their school journey.
+At Horbury Primary Academy, we have developed Progression Of Learning Objectives (POLO) documents for each subject area that illustrate the progress and skills that our children will acquire during their school journey.
 This ensures that all children in all year groups have an interesting, challenging and stimulating learning experience.
 These POLO documents demonstrate that many of our children’s learning experiences make links with the local area – ‘The Horbury Way’.
 For example, in our Year 2 History topic, our children examine the role of Florence Nightingale in the Crimean War and make links with Nellie Spindler who was a nurse from Wakefield during World War I. Here are a selection of our POLO documents:

 Within lessons, children are provided with ‘Sticky Knowledge Mats’ which help to support their recall of ‘sticky’ knowledge.
 During lessons, these ‘Sticky Knowledge Mats’ are used as a learning tool and referred to throughout the topic.
 These ‘Sticky Knowledge Mats’ are displayed upon our Working Walls and placed into our children’s exercise books.
 An overview sheet detailing key knowledge for parents is sent home at the start of each half term.
 Please click on the links to view the documents: